 We ask everyone to maintain six feet of social distancing while moving around on campus.
 Our staff and volunteers will be wearing facemasks and have their temperatures checked.
-You will be asked to show your proof of registration outside the building.
 Doors will be propped or held open for you.
-Due to these additional safety procedures, we encourage you to arrive 10 minutes before the service begins.
+Due to these additional safety procedures, we encourage you to arrive a few minutes before the service begins.

 What precautions are you taking to ensure a safe environment?

 - Staff and volunteers will be sanitizing the Auditorium and frequently touched surfaces before you arrive and after you leave.

 - Touchless hand sanitizing stations will be available at multiple locations outside and throughout the building.